John Neville (general): Career

-As a local militia officer, he joined forces led by General Edward Braddock and Virginia colonal George Washington in the French and Indian War.
+As a local militia officer, he joined forces led by General Edward Braddock and Virginia colonel George Washington in the French and Indian War.

-When the war ended, the British treaty restricted settlement west of the Appalachian Maountains, so Neville settled in Frederick County, Virginia, made his home near Winchester (the county seat) and was elected sheriff.
+At the end of the war, the British treaty restricted settlement west of the Appalachian Mountains, so Neville settled in Frederick County, Virginia, made his home near Winchester (the county seat) and was elected sheriff.

 When native American raids west of the Appalachian Mountains led to Lord Dunmore's War in 1774, Neville led the local militia.
-By the end of that war, he had settled in what became Pittsburgh and commanded Fort Pitt.
+By the end of that war, he had acquired land in what became Pittsburgh but also maintained his residence in Winchester.

 Both Virginia and Pennsylvania claimed land west of the Appalachian Mountains.
 Virginia called its claims West Augusta County, and when Governor Dunmore dissolved the House of Burgesses, voters in West Augusta County elected John Neville (and nonresident John Harvie) as their representatives in the Virginia Revolutionary Convention of 1775.
-However, failed to appear at the week-long session in Richmond due to illness.
+However, Neville failed to appear at the week-long session in Richmond due to illness.

+When the Revolutionary War began, Neville was captain of an independent company that was sent to defend Fort Pitt in 1775.
 In 1776, local residents offered Neville a commission as a Yohogania County justice, but he declined and continued his work as officer in charge of Fort Pitt.

-When the Revolutionary War began, Neville served in several regiments of the Virginia Line, still with the rank of colonel and seeing action at Trenton, Princeton, Germantown, and Monmouth.
+He would go on to serve in several regiments of the Virginia Line, being promoted to Lieutenant Colonel of the 12th Virginia Regiment in 1776, to Colonel of the 8th Virginia in 1777, and transferred to the 4th Virginia in 1778, seeing action at Trenton, Princeton, Germantown, and Monmouth.
 At the end of the Revolutionary War he was awarded a brevet promotion to brigadier general.

 In 1783, Neville was elected to the Supreme Executive Council of Pennsylvania from Washington County.
 By 1787, both Virginia and Pennsylvania had ceded most of their claims to the trans-Appalachian region, which became the Northwest Territory.
 Surveyors Mason and Dixon established the Mason-Dixon line dividing Maryland (whose charter nominally ended at the Appalachians), and Pennsylvania.
 Subsequent surveys and negotiations placed Pittsburgh and what Virginia called Yohogania County in Pennsylvania, but the other two West Augusta Counties (Ohio County and Monongalia County in Virginia.